devrnt/react-use-intercom/README.md

  #### Custom attributes
  Still want to pass custom attributes to Intercom?
 Whether `boot` or `update` is used, you can add your custom properties by passing these through `customAttributes` in the `boot` or `update` method.

-**Remark** - the keys of the `customAttributes` object should be snake cased.
+**Remark** - the keys of the `customAttributes` object should be snake cased (this is how Intercom wants them).
 They are rawly passed to Intercom.
  ```javascript
  const { boot } = useIntercom();